kuanyuchen123/Persona-Based-Chatbot/README.md

 A simple chatbot baseline model, trained on Transformer and Persona-Chat dataset

 Functionalities:
-* Chat with you and make you life better!
+* Chat with you and make your life better!

 # Usage
 Developed on Python 3.8